Sagni-prog/Sagni-prog/README.md

 # 💫 About Me:
-🔭 I’m a  backend developer specialized on Laravel.<br>💥 I build SaaS applications using Laravel.<br>⚡ I'm open to collaborating on other Laravel projects.<br>🌱 I’m currently software engineering student at Jimma University.<br>⚡ I Love connecting with different people 🙌
+🔭 I’m a  Fullstack developer specialized.<br>⚡ I'm open to collaborating on other Laravel projects.<br>🌱 I’m currently software engineering student at Jimma University.<br>⚡ I Love connecting with different people 🙌